 - (3) A person may make one application to the same licensing authority in relation to more than one licence with respect to goods or services falling within the same sector. - (4) A person shall pay to the relevant licensing authority the application fees payable under the relevant licensing legislation. - 8.
-A county government shall, in the enactment of legislation or the administration of the licencing process prescribe for a single application process with respect to an application for more than one licence in such manner as it shall consider appropriate.
+A county government shall, in the enactment of legislation and for the effective administration of the licensing processes, prescribe procedures for a single application process with respect to an application for more than one licence.